KhalisIncubator/MyPothi/docs/docs/intro_docs/development.md

  - _feat_ introduces a new feature
 - _fix_ fix a bug introduced in previous commits
-- _cleanup_ clean up the code, usually used at the end of a pr
+- _cleanup_ clean up the code, usually used at the end of a pr (removing temporary monkey-patches, updating variable names to a more descriptive name etc)
 - _ref_ refactor code
 - _docs_ documentation changes

 It is recommended to commit early and often ( do not follow in my footsteps - @AkalUstat) so that when people go over your PR, it is easier to track changes.

 ### PR (Pull Requests)
 Please open up a pull request soon after you start committing, so that your changes and work remains visible.
 This is so that maintainers can keep up on your work, on any device.
-For me personally, I like to open PRs (even though I am the only developer) so that I can read what I am doing and think about changes and how to make my code better from my phone.

 ##### Merging
 Once your PR passes the `LGTM` test for code quality and a reviewer has approved your changes, your commits will be `squashed and merged` into dev.